-The Labour Movement for Europe is a Socialist Society affiliated to the Labour Party whose aim is to improve and broaden the understanding of the European Union and its potential throughout the wider Labour movement and the United Kingdom.
+The Labour Movement for Europe is the pro-European “Socialist Society” affiliated to the Labour Party.
+Our aim is to deepen the understanding of the European Union and its potential throughout the wider Labour movement and the people of the United Kingdom.
 It is the home of the pro-Europeans in the Labour and trade union movement.

-Neil KinnockNeil Kinnock was born to a working class family in South Wales in 1942.
+Neil Kinnock was born to a working-class family in South Wales in 1942.
 After graduating in History and Industrial Relations from Cardiff University he worked as a tutor/organiser for the Workers’ Education Association in South Wales.
 He became Labour MP for Bedwellty (later Islwyn) in 1970, was appointed as the Party’s Chief Education Spokesman in 1979, and was elected Leader of the Party in 1983.
-In 1978 he was elected to the National Executive Committee of the Labour Party which he chaired in 1991/2.
 He resigned the Leadership in 1992, following defeat in the General Election.
-In 1995 he was appointed as one of the UK’s members of the European Commission and took the Transport portfolio.
-Promoted to be Vice President of the Commission.
+In 1995 he was appointed as one of the UK’s members of the European Commission and took the Transport portfolio and in 1999 promoted to be Vice President of the Commission.
 Upon his retirement from the Commission in 2004, he became a member of the House of Lords and, until 2009, Chairman of the British Council.
 He campaigns for Labour causes and has been President of the Labour Movement for Europe since 2004.
 He has been married to Glenys Kinnock, former teacher, MEP and Foreign Office Minister since 1967.

 Ivana Bartoletti - Vice Chair